-Recently I even read in a popular postpartum book (written by a woman) that suggested the new mother simply takes painkillers before having sex.
+Recently I even read a suggestion in a popular postpartum book (written by a woman) that the new mother should simply take painkillers before having sex!
 This is shocking advice to say the least!
-Not only are you being encouraged to ignore the reason behind the pain (which can always be resolved), but this way of having sex is likely to anchor the pain pattern even deeper in your nervous system as you cringe and brace yourself each time.
+Not only are you being encouraged to ignore the reason behind the pain (which can always be resolved), but this approach to sex is likely to anchor the pain pattern even deeper in your nervous system as you cringe and brace yourself against the experience each time.
 This is not OK!
 The long term impact on a woman’s emotional health as well as her relationship to her partner could be detrimental to say the least.
-If you’re struggling with physical pain, a pain management center in your area should be able to identify the cause and treat accordingly.

 This article is very long as I have attempted to highlight every kind of pelvic pain.
-In short if you are suffering, the professionals that can help you are either Integrative or Functional Medicine Doctors that specialize in women’s natural healthcare, or for structural issues a Women’s Health Physiotherapist or Pelvic Floor Physiotherapist that specializes in pelvic health will become your best friend.
+In short if you are suffering, the professionals that can help you are either Integrative or Functional Medicine Doctors that specialize in women’s natural healthcare, or for structural issues a Women’s Health Physiotherapist or Pelvic Floor Physiotherapist have a skill set that can quickly and efficiently change your pain story.
 This form of physiotherapy has evolved in recent decades and these practitioners are saving women from unnecessary suffering.
 A big problem that women face is the fact that GP’s, gynaecologists and other health care professionals rarely refer women to these angels.
 When it comes to pain caused by past trauma, even emotional trauma it could be incredibly helpful to see a Somatic Psychologist or some form of somatic therapist that can help you to release the trauma from your physical and emotional body.

 TYPES OF PAIN